WayneSong123/An-Improved-COVID-19-Positive-Cases-Recognition-System-Based-on-X-ray-Images/readme.md

 <img width="464" alt="05c34b7177ec30446837a5e52884f40" src="https://user-images.githubusercontent.com/81739293/218431030-fa7a1e8d-0ce4-48c6-ab4e-0a4a72c8a2d3.png">

-Figure 1.
-Training and Validation Accuracy Figure           2.
+**Figure 1.
+Training and Validation Figure 2.
 Training and Validation Accuracy
+                 Accuracy       **

   These two problems will prevent the model from being applied to COVID-19 diagnosis in practice.
 By preprocessing